redis/redis-doc/docs/manual/replication.md

 * Using [EVAL](/commands/eval) and [EVALSHA](/commands/evalsha) are also not considered read-only commands, because the Lua script may call write commands.
   Instead, use [EVAL_RO](/commands/eval_ro) and [EVALSHA_RO](/commands/evalsha_ro) where the Lua script can only call read-only commands.

-While writes to a replica will be discarded if the replica and the master resynchronize or if the replica is restarted, there is no guarantee that they will resyncronize automatically.
+While writes to a replica will be discarded if the replica and the master resynchronize or if the replica is restarted, there is no guarantee that they will sync automatically.

 Before version 4.0, writable replicas were incapable of expiring keys with a time to live set.
 This means that if you use `EXPIRE` or other commands that set a maximum TTL for a key, the key will leak, and while you may no longer see it while accessing it with read commands, you will see it in the count of keys and it will still use memory.